golang/proposal/design/33974-add-public-lockedfile-pkg.md

 do not seem to be maintained anymore:
 * https://github.com/gofrs/flock : This repo has lastly accepted PRs in March 2019, so this implementation may be maintained and we could argue that the `lockedfile` package API is more ergonomic.
+Incompatibilities with AIX, Solaris and Illumos are preventing file locking on both projects, but it looks like the go team is addressing for `lockedfile`.
 * https://github.com/juju/fslock : Note that this implementation is both
    unmaintained and LGPL-licensed, so even folks who would like to use it might not be able to.
 Also not that this repo [was selected for removal in